Video duration: 50:38

-TOM PEARSON: Hello.
-My name is Tom Pearson, and I'm an Assessment Specialist in the Higher Ed division at Educational Testing Service.
+THOMAS PEARSON: Hello.
+My name is Tom Pearson.
+And I'm an Assessment Specialist in the Higher Ed division at Educational Testing Service.
 And I'll be helping you prepare for the Quantitative Reasoning measure of the GRE®.

 During this session, I'll be providing you with a brief introduction to the Quantitative Reasoning measure.
 I'll be looking at different question types and strategies for answering each of those types.
 I'll spend some time talking about the online calculator that is available to you as you work your way through the measure.

 Now, the basic mathematical knowledge that is expected of test takers includes basic concepts of arithmetic, algebra, geometry, and data analysis.
-So those are the four basic content areas: arithmetic, algebra, geometry, and data analysis.
+So those are the four basic content areas — arithmetic, algebra, geometry, and data analysis.
 The test also includes high school-level mathematics and statistics.
-It's generally no higher than algebra 2.
+It's generally no higher than algebra II.
 And the test excludes trigonometry, calculus, and higher-level college mathematics.

-Let's look in a little more depth at each of the four content areas.
-Arithmetic includes the following topics-- elementary operations; number line; estimation; percent ratio and rates; absolute value; and properties of integers, such as divisibility, odd and even, and prime numbers.
+All right, let's look in a little more depth at each of the four content areas.
+Arithmetic includes the following topics — elementary operations, number line, estimation, percent ratio and rates, absolute value, and properties of integers, such as divisibility, odd and even, and prime numbers.
 Again, all of these will be discussed with examples in the Math Review.

 It's the same for everybody in any given administration of the test.
-So, depending on how well you do on that first section, you're routed to either a more difficult or less difficult second section.
+So depending on how well you do on that first section, you're routed to either a more difficult or a less difficult second section.

 Your score on the measure is based on both sections.
 And it considers the number of right answers as well as the difficulty level of the questions.
 A raw score is computed.
 Your raw score is simply the number of questions that you answered correctly.
 And then this raw score is converted to a scaled score through the equating process.